How to Start a Home Inspection Business

 Launching a home inspection business is an attractive idea and can provide an individual with the choice to opt out of the nine-to-five schedule that’s attached to working in the corporate world.
 Some home-inspector-hopefuls make the mistake of leaping right into their new business venture without first taking a step back and conducting research on what the job entails.

 Contrary to popular belief, a home inspector is not the same as an appraiser.
-Although both professions provide a service to assess the value of the home, they don’t share the same motivation behind the service that they provide.
+Although both professions provide a service to assess the value of the home or commercial property, they don’t share the same motivation behind the service that they provide.

 Starting a home inspection business can be very rewarding and can be operated on a part-time or full-time basis.
 While aiding clients who seek to fulfill the American Dream, home inspectors assist home shoppers by providing them with the confidence they need to sign off on their home purchase.
 By providing this service to clients, they help limit their client’s possible risk with what is most likely their largest investment.
 Simultaneously, home inspectors allow a buyer to have a potential advantage over a seller during sales price negotiations.